acbg/mycv/index.md

 <!-- `04/2022 - 10/2023` -->
 __Senior Manufacturing Engineer__, [Dispelix](https://www.dispelix.com), Espoo, Finland

-- Led manufacturing projects, developing processes for the fabrication and characterisation of optical waveguides to be used in AR applications, from concept to execution.
+- Led manufacturing projects, developing processes for the fabrication and characterisation of optical waveguides to be used in AR (augmented reality) applications, from concept to execution.
-- Fully developed hard-master replication processes in a clean room environment, improving process efficiency by about 10 % and reducing fabrication times by at least 50%.
+- Fully developed hard-master replication processes in a clean room environment, improving process efficiency and minimising fabrication times.
 - Delivered samples within tight deadlines and presented reports to diverse stakeholders.
 - Contributed to process optimization and consolidation to enhance operational efficiency.
 - Mentored and guided team members, introducing them to standard protocols and tools.